 Landulphi Pub is the slickest show in town.
 The Sforza brothers, Giovanni and Giuseppe, have created a showstopper of an environment in a cavernous medieval space with great food and artisan beers.
 From the wait staff to the menu the ancient Latin theme carries you to an interesting and scrumptious dining experience.
 Corso Fratelli Rinaldi. firstname.lastname@example.org +39.335.678.8777

 Non Solo Pizza at Piazza Roma #10 sells pizza by the slice or whole.
 They also have a lot of scrumptious snacks like arancini balls, calzones and rustica.
 Emilia Lese, the owner, catered a party for me and everything was yummy. +39 328.589.0831

 Pontelandolfo News has a list of services too.
 With google chrome, it is instantly translated into English.

 La Farmacia, Pizza Roma 13 Dott.
 Nicola Perone and his daughter Dotteressa Assunta Perone have a full service pharmacy.
 Tina speaks English and is incredibly helpful. +39 082.485.2051

-La Torre Mini Market is located on Piazza Roma and can provide the weary traveler with a the makings of an exceptional sandwich and refill one’s larder with the staples you need to keep on cooking, washing dishes and doing laundry. +39 347 234 4328
+La Torre Mini Market is located on Piazza Roma and can provide the weary traveler with a the makings of an exceptional sandwich and refill one’s larder with the staples you need to keep on cooking, washing dishes and doing laundry.
+This is their FaceBook link. +39 347 234 4328